rpng/lips/lips_simulator/ReadMe.md

 This package takes in the generated true measurements from the MATLAB simulator.
 This will publish onto the ROS messaging system for algorithms to use.
 Noise is added here, as the MATLAB scripts are only for generating the *true* trajectories and measurements.
+Please seen the example launch files for the sensor parameters that can be specified.

 ## Measurement Noise Models